RicardoMorim/lapr2-ISEP-Project/docs/sprintC/us023/01.requirements-engineering/Readme.md

-# US004 - Add a skill to a collaborator
+# US023 - Assign a team to an agenda entry

 ## 1. Requirements Engineering